 Long-distance rail travellers to and from Aix will almost certainly pass through the TGV station.

 A new direct rail link between London Saint Pancras to Aix TGV ran weekly for a trial period in May and June 2013 and proved hugely popular, running at 90% capacity.
-As a result Eurostar has announced plans for a fuller, year-round service to the South of France starting in 2015.
-Stay tuned for further details.
+As a result Eurostar announced plans for a fuller, year-round service to the South of France.
+This will begin on 1 May 2015.

 Getting To And From The Station